JoNoCraft-3/NTR-Bridge-ESP-Devices/README.md

 1. Plug your board into your computer.
    A USB-to-Serial bridge may be needed (not covered here).

+2. Download the latest [rleases](https://github.com/JoNoCraft-3/NTR-Bridge-ESP-Devices/releases) for your board.

-2. Open a terminal and run the following commands:
+3. Open a terminal and run the following commands:

    ```bash
    python3 -m esptool erase_flash